decretist/Dissertation/Chapter3/chapter3.md

     et eum reprehendere cuius non sumus digni soluere corrigiam calceamenti.

+    Note that the phrase "sed inanis glorie aucupes fecere bifrontem" also occurs in Rufinus's treatment of the same question, C.27 q.2.
+    [@rufinus_summa_1963, 440].

     Gratian of pious remembrance composed a sacred and *authenticam* distinction concerning marriage, *quam quidam inanis glorie aucupes fecere bifrontem* and not seeing with the drinks of the